Dr. Elizabeth Kamman Eger

 Biography and education

-Dr. Elizabeth K. Eger is an Associate Professor and Regents' Teacher in the Department of Communication Studies at Texas State University.
-She obtained her PhD at the University of Colorado Boulder where she also received graduate certificates in Critical Theory and in Women and Gender Studies.
+Dr. Elizabeth K. Eger is a Regents' Teacher, Associate Professor, and the Director of Undergraduate Studies in the Department of Communication Studies at Texas State University.
+She obtained her PhD in Communication at the University of Colorado Boulder where she also received graduate certificates in Critical Theory and in Women and Gender Studies.

-Her research has also explored identity-based organizing through ethnography.
-For five years before coming to Texas State, Dr. Eger worked as a researcher for the National Center of Women and Information Technology.
-Her research appears in Management Communication Quarterly, Journal of Applied Communication Research, International Journal of Business Communication, Anthropology & Education Quarterly, and the third edition of The SAGE Handbook of Organizational Communication.
+Five years prior to joining Texas State, Dr. Eger worked as a researcher for the National Center of Women and Information Technology.
+Her research appears in Management Communication Quarterly, Health Communication, Journal of Applied Communication Research, International Journal of Business Communication, Departures in Critical Qualitative Research, Women's Studies in Communication, The SAGE Handbook of Qualitative Research in Organizational Communication, applied community reports, and more.

 Teaching Interests